DharmendraSoni5110/windows-12-landing-page/README.md

 <br>
 its a landing page of windows 12
 <br>
-technology used :- html css
+technology used :- html and css
 <br>